brian-carroll/blog/articles/first-class-functions.md

 I’m working on a prototype code generator to prove out these ideas.
 I’m making reasonable progress, and there don’t appear to be any major blockers, but it needs some more work to get it working.
 I’ll probably share something more if/when I get that far!

-I’ve also got some ideas for more blog posts around this topic.
-Let me know in the comments if you’d like to see any of these!
+I’ve also got some ideas for more blog posts around the topic of Elm in WebAssembly:

 - Byte-level representations of the other Elm data structures
   - Extensible records, union types, lists, tuples
   - Numbers, comparables and appendables
 - Code generation architecture
   - WebAssembly AST and code gen structure
-  - Can we generate Wasm from Haskell?
+  - Is it reasonable to generate Wasm from Haskell?
 Should we use Rust?
 - The Elm runtime in WebAssembly
   - Platform, Scheduler, Task, Process, Effect Managers
 - DOM, HTTP, and ports.
 Differences between Wasm MVP and post-MVP.